JanVau/PyPong/README.md

-# PyPong by Jan Vaudo
+# PyPong
-Singleplayer Pong using Python and PyGame
+Singleplayer Pong using Python and PyGame created by Jan Vaudo

+This is my personal experimental Python, pygame and Pong project.